AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 This project is in a very early state.
 KiCad schematics will be added after the current sailing season.

-The code is based on the NMEA 2000 library from Timo Tappalainen (https://github.com/ttlappalainen/NMEA2000).
+The code is based on the NMEA 2000 library from Timo Lappalainen (https://github.com/ttlappalainen/NMEA2000).

 The ESP32 in this project is an ESP32 NODE MCU from AzDelivery.
 Pin layout for other ESP32 devices might differ.